Updated: Jun 5

 Everyone talks about cardio, so let's discuss the real benefits of cardio workouts.
 Doing a cardio workout means you exercise hard enough to get your heart beating faster, which pumps oxygenated blood from the lungs around your body to deliver oxygen to the muscle.

 You need to be able to work hard enough to break into a sweat, increase your heart rate but still be able to hold a conversation.
 By exercising regularly your cardiovascular system will adapt and your heart and lungs will become stronger.
 You will eventually be able to exercise for a longer duration with great long-term health benefits.

-These are some of the benefits you should expect to see from cardio workouts if you train regularly following the American College of Sports Medicines recommendations:
+These are some of the benefits of cardio workouts you should expect to see if you train regularly following the American College of Sports Medicines recommendations:

 Benefits of Cardio Workouts

 • Become aerobically fitter – able to work at higher intensity or train for longer

 • Get stronger - your muscles will become stronger and it will take them longer to fatigue